tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 Random kernel panics on boot
 ----------------------------

-If Archlinux boots without any issues sometimes, but locks up with a kernel panic other times, the cause (as described by Whef in this
+If Archlinux boots without any problems sometimes, but locks up with a kernel panic other times, the cause (as described by Whef in this
 thread: https://bbs.archlinux.org/viewtopic.php?pid=1169781#p1169781) is
 likely the 'btusb' module.

-To fix the issue, blacklist the 'btusb' module on the next boot by
+To fix the problem, blacklist the 'btusb' module on the next boot by
 running:

      sudo echo "blacklist btusb" > /etc/modprobe.d/disable_btusb.conf